 We’re very pleased to have the guest editor for SA22, Shawn Jaeger, as the second composer of 2019’s exquisite corpse.
 He used Alex’s original 4-note chord sequences strictly to make lament melodies in viola and cello, in a quasi-Hyla style, with a new sequence of accompanying 4-note chords in the harp expanding from a closed cluster to more open (a whole tone sonority Alex used for punctuation).

-As a tribute to this issue’s subject, Shawn also worked in a few quotes from the opening of Lee Hyla’s 4th quartet, which reprise in varied form the strange moment of sustained/repeated E from Alex’s piece, now on microtonal F, echoing his 7th partial blur from the beginning.
+As a tribute to this issue’s subject, Shawn also worked in a few quotes from the opening of Lee Hyla’s Fourth Quartet, which reprise in varied form the strange moment of sustained/repeated E from Alex’s piece, now on microtonal F, echoing his 7th partial blur from the beginning.

 Many thanks to Shawn for taking the time, on top of his guest editor duties, to continue the Exquisite Corpse !